Charul00/ealestate-chatbot-backend/RENDER_DEPLOYMENT.md

 3. If OpenAI integration fails:
    - The application should fall back to demo mode automatically

+4. If you see import errors related to API views:
+   - The application is set up to try the simplified API implementation first
+   - Make sure the `RENDER` environment variable is set to `True`
+   - There is a fallback mechanism in place to use the full API if needed

 ## Connecting Frontend

 Update your frontend to use the deployed API URL: